If you run a website in 2026, there's a good chance your analytics are incomplete.

 Adblockers maintain massive blocklists of known tracking domains.
 When they see a request to umami.is, plausible.io, or google-analytics.com, they kill it instantly.

-Even privacy-respecting tools get caught in the crossfire.
+Even privacy-respecting tools get caught in the middle.

 The Solution: First-Party Proxying